-Control is the thing the Center for Verification and Evaluation (CVE) cares about the most in making a CVE Verification decision.
-Quorum restrictions written into bylaws were the number one reason for CVE verification denial in September 2013. http://www.va.gov/osdbu/verification/statistics.asp#denial.
-This is because some boilerplate quorum language requires a majority of directors or shareholders be present for voting, rather than a majority of shares.
+Control is the thing the CVE cares about the most in making a verification decision.
+Quorum restrictions written into bylaws were the number one reason for CVE verification denial in September 2013.
+This is because some boilerplate quorum language requires a majority of directors or shareholders to be present for voting, rather than a majority of shares.
 The CVE has interpreted this language to mean the veteran owner may not have control if additional shareholders do not show up to vote.

-However, according to the most company's bylaws, directors are elected annual meeting of the shareholders.
-As a result, the Veteran owner who owns at least 51 percent of the voting stock and is the President of the Company could independently call a shareholders meeting, name a new board whenever he/she wishes and keep doing that until he/she gets a board that is willing to capitulate to his/her desires.
+However, according to most company's bylaws, directors are elected during the annual shareholders' meeting.
+As a result, the Veteran owner who owns at least 51 percent of the voting stock and is the President of the Company could independently call a shareholders meeting, name a new board whenever he/she wishes, and keep doing that until he/she gets a board that is willing to capitulate to his/her desires.
 Also, if under the CVE's posited hypothetical, board members failed to show up to a board meeting, thereby blocking quorum, the Veteran owner could independently convene a shareholder meeting, elect a new board, and independently call a special meeting of directors.
 There is no meaningful way that a director or group of directors could do more than briefly delay the passage of anything the Veteran owner sought to do with his/her company.
 Because the Veteran owner controls a majority of voting stock and directors are elected by the shareholders, the Veteran owner controls the Board, the majority of which serve at his/her pleasure.

-Our firm regularly sees letters from the CVE stating "In order for a concern to qualify as a SDVOSB, according to 38 CFR § 74.4(c)(1), “[a]n owner engaged in employment or management outside the applicant concern must submit a written statement supplemental to the application which demonstrates that such activities will not have a significant impact on the owner's ability to manage and control the applicant concern.
+Our firm regularly sees letters from the CVE stating "In order for a concern to qualify as an SDVOSB, according to 38 CFR § 74.4(c)(1)," an owner engaged in employment or management outside the applicant concern must submit a written statement supplemental to the application which demonstrates that such activities will not have a significant impact on the owner's ability to manage and control the applicant concern.
 According to the submitted documents the service-disabled Veteran holds outside employment.
-Please submit a detailed letter of explanation...
+Please submit a detailed letter of explanation.

 On January 19, 2011, the VA published the comments stakeholders submitted in response to its proposed rules comments published in the Federal Register on February 8, 2010, (75 FR 6098). ( See attached) In those comments, under the heading Section 74.4 (c)(1), Single Business, Full-Time Control, the VA acknowledged commenters’ opposition to the requirement that the eligible owner work full-time in the business.
 The Agency responded “We agree and have reinstated the text of the Interim Final Rule published…on May 19, 2008” allowing “Owners need not work full-time but must show sustained and significant time invested in the business.”
 There is also no requirement that the veteran owner manage individual employees, or “micro-manage” his/her business, but rather that he/she maintain day-to-day control of the applicant company.